videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 write-at-a-distance to have actual long distance communications.
-Thanks to Claude Shannon and the many smart people before him, we managed to escape from the problems of the _telegraph_ direct metaphor and build whole discipline of Information Theory.
+Thanks to Claude Shannon and the many smart people before him, we managed to escape from the problems of the _telegraph_ direct metaphor and build the whole discipline of Information Theory.
 We know that information must be encoded first, then sent into a channel, to be decoded at the other end of the channel so the destination receives it.